taosdata/TDengine/docs/en/07-data-subscription/index.md

 ### Configure TDengine DSN

-You can set the following for Go and Rust:
+You can set the following for Go, Rust and JavaScript:

 <Tabs defaultValue="Bash" groupId="config">
 <TabItem value="Bash" label="Bash">